 If you yourself have been a victim of fraud in the sale of retirement accounts, or if you are aware of fraud, contact us today.

+“Consumer law” includes cases brought by people are wronged in the process of purchasing a product or service.
 Missouri is fortunate to have a statute to protect consumers from false advertising and sales claims.
-Known as the Missouri Merchandising Practices Act, or statutory fraud, the law provides consumers with a path to recover their lost and stolen money as well as a method to punish companies and individuals who choose to practice outside the law.
+Known as the Missouri Merchandising Practices Act (the “MMPA”), or statutory fraud, the law provides consumers with a path to recover their lost and stolen money as well as a method to punish companies and individuals who choose to practice outside the law.